cliftonsluss/recursively_symbolize_keys/README.txt

-method for Hash to recursively symbolize has keys
+method for Hash to recursively symbolize hash keys